 Ideally speaking, you want to buy a diamond that has the right amount of spread so that its performance is not compromised.
 One of the best ways to make estimations is to use the depth percentage of the diamond as a rough reference.

-You see, depth percentage is usually in an inverse relationship to spread.
-A smaller depth percentage usually means that the weight of the diamond is distributed sideways.
+You see, depth percentage has an inverse relationship to spread.
+A smaller depth percentage usually means that the weight of the diamond is distributed across its diameter.
 This results in a wider and bigger looking diamond.

 Without a Sarin report or Helium scan, it is almost impossible to gauge how much weight is taken up by the girdle thickness.
 For example, even if you see a very thin to very thick girdle description in a lab report, it tells you nothing concrete about the details.

 Likewise, weight retention methods like the use of pavilion bulges in step cut diamonds can make a diamond look smaller.
 In these cases, even though the diamond might exhibit a low depth (e.g. 57.0%), it doesn’t necessarily translate into better spread because its weight is now retained at the pavilions!

 #1: A depth percentage value between 58% and 62.6% is required for round brilliants to exhibit good brilliance.
 Note that these values are not minimum or maximum values.
 Based on observations, when round diamonds are cut to depths lower than 58% or over 62.6%, it usually leads to severe problems in optics.

 If we go beyond both extreme ends of the spectrum, the beauty of the stone could be severely undermined due to the occurrences of fish-eye effects or dark nail head appearances.